udou-furniture/MERN-Part-A/README.md

 Each product page will have a form taking inputs for product configuration (height, width, colour).
 There will be a dynamic representation of the cabinet that is updated as changes are made.
 If there is time, we would like to add other customisations, such as placement of drawers, or shelf position and quantity.

-The product page will have a button to purchase the product once it has been configured and the user will then be directed to sign up or login, before going to a cart, and then to checkout which will at least have an order request button, that will save the order to the database, or if there is time there will be a stripe payment gateway.
+The product page will have a button to purchase the product once it has been configured and the user will then be directed to sign up or login, before going to a cart, and then to checkout which will at least have an order request button that will save the order to the database.
+If there is time there will be a stripe payment gateway.

 Once a purchase has been made, the user will be able to leave a review for their product through a form.

 ### Target audience

 The client for this project serves end consumers in a residential domestic market.
-The target user for the web app is the lead purchaser in a household that rents or owns their own home.
+The target user for the web app is the lead purchaser in a household who rents or owns their own home.

 ### Tech stack